cn-uofbasel/ccn-lite/README.txt

 # history:
 # 2012-10-12 created (christian.tschudin@unibas.ch)
+# 2013-07-27 ccn-lite released on Github
-# 2013-07-27 this version
+# 2014-11-02 this version

 Abstract:

     CCN-lite is a reduced and lightweight, yet functionally interoperable, implementation
+    of the CCNx protocol (both the classic ccnb version as well as v1.0), the Named-Data- Networking protocol (as of Nov 2013) and the novel Named-Function approach.

-    of the CCNx protocol.
-It runs in UNIX user space as well as a Linux kernel module, making it suitable for resource constraint
+    CCN-lite runs in UNIX user space, as well
+    (most of it) as a Linux kernel module, making it suitable for resource constraint
     devices like the Raspberry Pi.
 The same, unchanged, code runs in the OMNet simulator.